 HandBrake is well-known as an open-source video transcoder.
-It can not only deal with video files, but also process DVD and Blu-ray discs.
+It can not only deal with video files, but also DVDs and Blu-ray discs.
 Meanwhile, HandBrake extends it functionality and enables users to achieve some other purposes.
-Otherwise, MakeMKV is a dedicated Blu-rays and DVDs to MKV converter.
+MakeMKV is a dedicated Blu-rays and DVDs to MKV converter.
 The two tools emphasize different sides and have notable and distinct advantages.
 From the perspective of end users, the following content elaborates the differences between MakeMKV and HandBrake.

 Disclaimer: This information is for personal reference.
 Please make sure to rip non-copyrighted materials only .